BariscanBozkurt/Gradient-Origin-Networks-Julia/README.md

 We performed experiments on MNIST, Fashion-MNIST, CIFAR-10 and subsampled COIL-20 image databases.
 The results are given in the following sections.

 # Results
+We trained GON and Variational GON models with 4 Transposed Convolution Layers having 4x4 filters followed by Batch Normalization Layer and ELU activation functions.
+We trained Implicit GON with 5 linear layers of mapping sizes [34->256->256->256->256->1] followed by a sinusoidal activation function except the last layer.
+We used SIREN layer weight initialization [3].
 ## GON
 |Model\Dataset| MNIST | Fashion-MNIST| CIFAR-10| COIL-20|
 |  ---         | ---       | ---        | ---  | --- |